-Balancing Inventory with General Ledger… a never-ending story?
+Balancing Inventory with General Ledger ‘made easy’

-Once upon a time…..the inventory was out of balance
+Once upon a time… the inventory was out of balance

-When I first started working with ERP systems as an application manager, now more than 20 years ago, I was asked why the inventory value did not balance with the General Ledger.
+When I first started working with ERP systems as an application manager, over 20 years ago, I was asked why the inventory value did not balance with the General Ledger.
 If I could ‘take a quick look at it’.
 So, from that moment on, one of my tasks consisted of matching inventory balance with the General Ledger.
 And every time there were variances, and something was wrong somewhere.
 As we did not have the tools to export the data to Excel, this meant manually comparing reports (often many dozens of pages long).
 For a while on a daily basis, hoping to find the cause of the variance.
-And even then I only knew which article caused the out of balance situation, not the transaction that caused the issue… Fortunately, after several months of intensive digging through reports and transactions, most of the issues in the processes had been solved, although each month it remained to be seen whether the inventory balance would match the G/L balance.
+And even then I only knew which article caused the out of balance situation, not the transaction that caused the issue… Fortunately, after several months of intensive digging through reports and transactions, most of the issues in the processes had been solved, although each month it remained to be seen whether the inventory balance would match the General Ledger balance.

 The spreadsheet! – Reconciling with Excel